trent234/configs/notes.md

 ### fugitive usage notes
 :Git + git command

+### to use the markdown plugin
+:MarkdownPreview
+the file must have the .md file extension

 ### other sources & inspiration
 most everything has probably changed since i read this article.